Why Should You Blog for Your Business?

 (Source of statistics: IgniteSpot)

 So, there you have it, my top seven reasons for small businesses to have a blog.
 Have I convinced you to start your own blog?
 Maybe you’ve got your own reasons for blogging.
-If so, I’d love to hear them.
-Just leave a comment below.
+If so, I’d love to hear in the comments below.